 The DVD-R format, also called DVD Dash R, was rolled out in 1997 and is approved by the DVD forum founded by Mitsubishi, Sony, Hitachi, and Time Warner.
 Due to its earlier release, DVD-R has a wider playback compatibility than DVD+R format, especially with some outdated DVD players.

-The DVD+R format, voiced DVD plus, born in 2002, is approved by DVD+RW Alliance supported by Sony, Yamaha, Philips, Dell, and JP.
+The DVD+R format, DVD and R or DVD Plus R, born in 2002, is approved by DVD+RW Alliance supported by Sony, Yamaha, Philips, Dell, and JP.
 Many discs were printed DVD-RW or DVD+RW now.
 Generally speaking, RW means rewritable.
 For example, DVD-RW discs can be written to approximately 1 thousand times.
 But sometimes, customers are confused by DVD+RW, because it is also the logo of DVD+RW Alliance.
 So, you'd better ask the seller whether the DVD+RW discs can be written multiple times.

 Part 2.
 Differences Between DVD+R and DVD-R